ngxs/store/docs/concepts/select.md

 # Selects
 Selects are functions that slice a specific portion of state from the global state container.

-In CQRS and Redux patterns, we keep READS and write seperate, we follow this pattern in NGXS.
+In CQRS and Redux patterns, we keep READS and write separate, we follow this pattern in NGXS.
 When we want to read data out of our store, we use a select operator to retrieve this data.

 In NGXS, there are 2 methods of select state, we can either call the `select` method on the `Store` service or a `@Select` decorator.
-First lets look at the `select` decorator.
+First let's look at the `select` decorator.

 ### Select Decorators
 You can select slices of data from the store using the `@Select` decorator.
 It has a few